my1396/R-Notes/docs/1100-Stata.md

 forecast identity dim = exp(lndim)
 ```

-We used forecast adjust to perform our adjustment to dlndim immediately after we added those estimation results so that we would not forget to do so.
+We used forecast adjust to perform our adjustment to `dlndim` immediately after we added those estimation results so that we would not forget to do so.
-However, we <span style='color:#008B45'>could specifyt the adjustment at any time</span>.
+However, we <span style='color:#008B45'>could specify the adjustment at any time</span>.

 Regardless of when you specify an adjustment, `forecast solve` performs those adjustments immediately after the variable being adjusted is computed.